ISS-SOA/FlipFlap_HW/README.md

 `def to_yaml` : converts any data in `@data` into a yaml string.

-Feel free to use the `yaml` library in R to implement both methods.
+Feel free to use the `yaml` library in R to easily implement both methods.

 ### 3. flip_flap.rb